Skip to Content

 Diagnostic Assessment

-Prior to admission to the Theiss Center for treatment, a licensed psychologist or master’s level clinician will complete a comprehensive evaluation with the child and their parent/guardian.
+Prior to admission to Theiss ECMH OP for treatment, a licensed psychologist or master’s level clinician will complete a comprehensive evaluation with the child and their parent/guardian.
 All diagnostic evaluations at Matilda Theiss evaluate the child in the context of the parent-child interaction.
 All evaluations completed through the Theiss Center consider the impact of trauma and chronic stress on children and families.

 Evidence-Based Treatment

 Once an evaluation is completed, the clinician team will help identify treatments and interventions to best meet the needs of the child and family.
-According to research results, the following outcomes can be expected after completion of Child-Parent Psychotherapy and/or Parent-Child Interaction Therapy:
+Individual, group, and family therapy is available.
+The following outcomes can be expected after completion of Parent-Child Interaction Therapy, Theraplay, Child Centered Play Therapy, or Incredible Years Group Therapy:

 Contact Us